-- In the case of illness, parents need to telephone the school at 540-227-0745 extension 3470 and contact our attendance officer, Janet Robey.
+- In the case of an absence, parents need to telephone the school at 540-227-0745 extension 3470 and contact our attendance officer.
 This telephone call should occur each morning of the student's absence.
-A written note is required upon return to school. - Tardiness to class is unacceptable and will be dealt with through the Code of Conduct. - Consistent attendance issues by a student will require a meeting among the student, parents, administration, and visiting teacher.
-The resolution of the meeting will be either improved attendance or an appearance in Juvenile Court. - Students who are absent more than 15 hours from any class may lose after school privileges.
+A written note is required upon return to school. - Tardiness to class is unacceptable and will be dealt with through the Code of Conduct. - Students who are absent more than 15 hours from any class may lose after school privileges. - Students in remote learning environments will be required to adhere to all RCHS remote attendance requirements to be counted as present.
+Those requirements may include virtual presence, login time expectations, activity logs on learning platforms, phone check ins, time stamp posts on assignment submissions, evidence of online collaboration with peers, engagement on discussion boards, view trackers for asynchronous lessons, or any other acceptable means by which the Virginia Department of Education lists as acceptable attendance monitoring metrics.